josephsdavid/N2D/docs/quickstart.rst

         harcluster.preds

-for your convenience if you want to access the predictions in functions that take in n2d objects.
+for your convenience if you want to access the predictions for plotting/further analysis

 fit_predict